Amazon Marketplace

 A vendor is a manufacturer or wholesaler who sells products directly to Amazon (1P model).
 The vendor sells to Amazon, not to end customers, and Amazon bears the sales and customer service risk.
 This requires minimum availability levels and strategic agreements.

-Open term pageAndon Cord
+Open glossary pageAndon Cord

 Sicherheitssystem zur Produktqualitätskontrolle